TimothyByrd/ChaosHelper/README.md

 - You should be able to open ChaosHelper.sln and then build/run the tool
     - Still need to configure setting.jsonc, though.

-## Questions
+## Potential questions
 <a name="h11" />

-**What does the filter when you have enough of an item slot?
+**What does the filter do when you have enough of an item slot?
 Are they hidden entirely?**

 ChaosHelper will never hide items your filter would show anyway.
 It only inserts a set of SHOW blocks for the categories of items you don't have enough of in your dump tab.